 No, the various documents you upload as evidence of accreditation are kept private.
 Only a select group (that includes licensed attorneys and CPAs) will review these documents for the sole purpose of ensuring current ‘accredited investor’ minimums are met.

 Are there tax consequences to investing on Tresle?

 No, there are not any tax consequences.
 The funds do not earn interest and are not treated as an investment.
 Be sure to meet your a tax advisor to consult you on your specific position.

 What is carry?

-Carry is an agreed upon percentage of the capital gains (profits) generated by a liquidation event that is paid to the managers of an investment (see ‘Syndicates’ FAQ subsection for more details).
+Carry is an agreed-upon percentage of the capital gains (profits) generated by a liquidation event that is paid to the managers of an investment (see the ‘Syndicates’ FAQ subsection for more details).